caiobarrosv/object-detection-for-grasping/README.md

 - **Can I modify the images sizes before generating a new lst file?**
   - If you want to resize your images and save these images and a new csv file containing the resized bounding boxes and images sizes in a new folder, please run the script `utils/resize_images_csv.py`

-- **Where to put my csv files?**
-  - You should put your csv file into the `csv` folder.
+- **How is the csv format used in this project?**
   - Your csv file must be in the following format:
     ```sh
-    image,xmin,ymin,xmax,ymax,label,height,width
-    000.jpg,463,273,635,450,bar_clamp,756,1008
+    image,xmin,ymin,xmax,ymax,label
+    000.jpg,463,273,635,450,bar_clamp
     ```

 - **How to divide my csv file in train/val/test csv files and shuffle them?**
   - Split your data by using the script `utils/split_data.py`.
 It will generate train, validation, and test csv files into the `csv` folder.
+  - If you just want to shuffle your data, set the validation or train percentage to 100%.

-- **How to generate a lst file for the GluonCV?**
+- **How to generate a lst and record file for the GluonCV?**
-  - Please use the script `utils/prepate_dataset.py` for generating train/val lst files.
-The files will be saved in the data folder according to the config.json
+  - Please use the script `utils/prepate_dataset.py` for generating train/val lst files and the record files.
+  - The record files will be saved in the same folder of the lst files.

 - **How to generate a record file from a lst file?**
+  - You do not need to run the script below, just use the `utils/prepate_dataset.py` script.
+It will generate the record files for you automatically.
+But if you want to use the script that converts the lst files into record files separately, please follow the procedures stated below:
     - Use the `im2rec.py` script provided in the root folder and type the following command:
       ```sh
       python im2rec.py lst_file_name relative_root_to_images --pass-through --pack-label
       ```

       Since the images path are included in the lst file when generating the lst file, please set the relative_root_to_images as the root folder [.]

       Example:
       ```sh
       python im2rec.py data/train.lst . --pass-through --pack-label
       python im2rec.py data/val.lst . --pass-through --pack-label
       ```

 - **How can I make sure that my record file was correctly generated?**
   - View your data by using the script `utils/view_record_mxnet.py`.
 It will plot all the images and the bounding boxes from the record using OpenCV.